An Ideal Sequence for KISS across Grade Levels

 should have the final say in states' standards--and on how to teach to

 Perhaps the most important aspect of KISS is the sequence of instruction.
 More than one fourth grade teacher, for example, has written to me seeking help in teaching subordinate clauses.
 Most students, they say, cannot understand clauses.
-I understand the teachers' problem--neither can my college students, but the fundamental problem is that a clause is based on a subject / (finite) verb pattern.
+I understand the teachers' problem--my college students have the same problem.
+But the fundamental problem is that a clause is based on a subject / (finite) verb pattern.
 Students who cannot identify the subjects and finite verbs in what they read and write will have major problems understanding clauses.
 In most cases, it is very important that students master the ability to identify one construction (automatically, and in randomly selected sentences) before they add others.
 Exceptions to this are noted in the Teachers' Guides for each book.

 One final group of comments here.
 Some people

 are going to say that this sequence is overly ambitious, that our students

 will not be able to master it.
 Those who say this are stuck in the Grand

 Grind vision of the nineteenth century -- teach and learn the "facts."

 What they really mean is isolated facts.
 In The Unschooled Mind: How

 Children Think and How Schools Should Teach, Howard Gardener argues